Lowest Mortgage Rate in Canada. Starting from 1.99%

 Note: There is also a 3rd type of mortgage registration called 'On Demand' which is treated similar to a collateral registration (check with lender for more details).

-In the past, most lenders typically registered mortgages as a standard charge.
-But that has shifted.
-Now, most lenders, especially the big banks, register your mortgage as a collateral charge to make it easier for you to borrow more money later.
+In the past, almost all lenders registered mortgages as a standard charge.
+But that practice has shifted.
+Now, most big banks register your mortgage as a collateral charge to make it easier for you to borrow more money later, but non-bank lenders opt for the standard charge to keep your costs and process simpler.

-Knowing and possibly choosing your mortgage registration at the beginning may ultimately save you money and hassle, plus make you aware of the details if you go to make a change.
+Understanding which mortgage charge is registered on your home's title may ultimately save you money and hassle, and make you aware of the details if you need to make a change.

 Standard vs. collateral mortgage, what's the deal?